-For instance, if 10 people add items to their card and only 4 end up making a purchase, the cart abandonment rate is 60%.
+For instance, if ten people add items to their card and only four make a purchase, the cart abandonment rate is 60%.

 According to studies, over 70% of shoppers abandon their carts.
-There are many factors that lead to abandonment – failed payment processing, lack of preferred payment options, distraction etc. Thankfully, the rate can be reduced:
+Many factors lead to abandonment – failed payment processing, lack of preferred payment options, distraction, etc. Thankfully, the rate can be reduced:

 - Simplify your checkout process for customers to face no hurdles while ordering